SAP-samples/logistics-business-network-integration/README.md

-# !!!
-THIS PAGE IS UNDER CONSTRUCTION !!! #

-# How To Integrate with SAP LBN APIs - Step by Step Guide
+# How to integrate with SAP LBN APIs - a step by step guide

 ![](Upload/1to6steps.png)

+The goal of this page is to provide a description of the required steps and the required sequence of the same, in order to integrate against SAP LBN APIs.
+Therefore the content is targeting the developer persona, that has mostly worked as an integration specialist.
+The description is valid for both Freight Collaboration Option (FC), as well as Global Tracka and Trace Option (GTT).
+Questions can be raised via the GitHub issues section within this repository.
+The issues section is being monitored actively.  [this repository](https://github.com/SAP-samples/logistics-business-network-integration/issues)
+You might also take a look at the below [glossary](https://github.com/SAP-samples/logistics-business-network-integration#glossary).

 ## 0.)
-Get an Overview of SAP LBN
+Get an overview of SAP LBN

 ![](Upload/0.png)